 [Section 57 amended by No. 35 of 2003 s.
 167.]

-58. Condition may relate to objects of the gaming
+58. Gaming permit may regulate use of proceeds from permitted gaming etc.

 (1) A condition imposed in relation to a permit may require the permit holder —

 (a) to give such publicity to the object of the permitted gaming as will be likely to bring it to the attention of persons participating in, or proposing to participate in, the permitted gaming; and